Success–Saddle Rock is now a locally owned park!

 Over the years, Saddle Rock has been over-loved and under-maintained; it needs significant restoration and care.
 Through this partnership between the Land Trust and the City, restoration and stewardship dollars will ensure better maintenance of the area without the City incurring additional expenses.
 While the development of a trailhead is not part of initial plans, CDLT and the City will explore grant opportunities and partnerships for a public trailhead and maintenance.

-This purchase is the first step in a multi-year effort to implement the Wenatchee Foothills Community Strategy, a proactive approach to conserve and steward those properties in the foothills which have the greatest conservation qualities and are most appropriate for public trails.
-You can expect to see more exciting opportunities for the Foothills in the near future!
+This purchase was the first step in a multi-year effort to implement the Wenatchee Foothills Community Strategy, a proactive approach to conserve and steward those properties in the foothills which have the greatest conservation qualities and are most appropriate for public trails.

 Conservation Easements Fee Properties Other Conservation Projects